dfelinto/blender-manual/rigging/armatures/editing/sketching.rst

    A mixed stroke, with one straight segment between two free ones, right to left.

 So, each stroke you draw will be a chain of bones, oriented from the starting point (the reddest or most orange part of the stroke) to its end (its whitest part).
-A stroke is made of several* segments\ *, delimited by small black dots -* there will be at least one bone per segment *(except with the* :guilabel:`Template` *conversion method, see* :doc:`next page <rigging/armatures/editing/templating>`\ *), so all black points represents future bones' ends.
+A stroke is made of several segments, delimited by small black dots - there will be at least one bone per segment (except with the* :guilabel:`Template` conversion method, see :doc:`next page <rigging/armatures/editing/templating>`), so all black points represents future bones' ends.
 There are two types of segments, which can be mixed together:

 Straight Segments